vict0rcarvalh0/pinocchio-guide/README.md

     Ok(())
 }
 ```

+### Transfer
-- Transfer: Transfers lamports from one account to another.
+Transfers lamports from one account to another.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},